 |

-In the small village of Vrisi, the closest
+The small village of Vrissa, the closest

 History with an amazing collection of

-Palaeolithic fossils, ancient fish, fossilized
+Paleolithic fossils, ancient fish, fossilized

 various other animals, rocks and plants, all